OwenT1/qb-multicharacter/README.md

-edesign of Multi Character QBCore
+Redesign of Multi Character QBCore

 This is my official edit of the original script QB-Multicharacter